fullstackdeveloper007/InterviewQuestions/DesignPatterns.md

 **ISP** The Interface Segregation Principle: -- make fine grained interfaces that are client specific.

-**DIP** The Dependency Inversion Principle -- depend on abstractions not on concrete implementations.
+### DIP** The Dependency Inversion Principle -- depend on abstractions not on concrete implementations.
+Inversion of control (IoC) is a technique that implements the DIP by delegating the responsibility of creating and managing the dependencies between the modules to an external entity, such as a framework or a container.
+This entity is also known as the IoC container, and it can provide different types of dependency injection, such as constructor injection, setter injection, or method injection.
+Dependency injection is the process of passing the dependencies to the modules through their constructors, setters, or methods, instead of letting the modules create or obtain them by themselves.

  <div>